 You are encouraged to complete your classes within 3-4 weeks before your due date.

 Lactation services are available to all new moms during their stay in one of our hospitals.
 Consultations are available by appointment and can be made by calling your hospital’s lactation office.
+Outpatient consultation and Televisit are available by appointment and can be made by calling your hospital’s lactation office.

 - Cape Coral Hospital: 239-424-2246